What does this travel guide to Dharamshala contain?

 I haven’t told anyone about the tattoo bit yet.
 Sshh.

-Even though it seems almost clichéd to say that you should travel or visit the mountains to be free.
+Even though it seems almost clichéd to say you should travel or visit the mountains to be free.
 To look at the bigger picture.
 To find yourself.

 Looking down on the world while nestling in a sleeping tent on the top of the Himalayan peaks does add a skyline to the mundane.